dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 To connect to mongo in our app, we will use a module called `mongoose`.
 [Mongoose](http://mongoosejs.com/) is a an object model for mongo.
 This allows us to treat data that we are storing in mongo as objects that have a nice API for querying, saving, validating, etc.  Mongo is in general considered a schema-less store.
 We store JSON documents in a large object tree similarly to firebase.
 However, with Mongoose we are able to specify a schema for our objects.
 This is purely in code and allows use to validate and assert our data before inserting it into the database.

-🚀 Install mongoose:  `npm install --save mongoose`
+🚀 Install mongoose:  `yarn add mongoose`

 🚀 And add just a little bit of code to get mongoose initialized with our database in `server.js`: